mnsubrata/SwarmGAN/README.md

 2. run dataset_mean_std.py to calculate mean and standard deviation of the dataset.
 We take only 200 real samples from celebA-HQ dataset.
 3. set mean values to mu list in FWA.py file line no. 5
+4. Run SGAN2.py to generate images from baseline StyleGAN2.
+5. Run SGAN2_FWA.py to generate images from StyleGAN2 plugged with FWA algorithm.
+6. Run